 Anyone who attended our first Reunion in April 2009 will remember that the three days of events, panels, parties, and special events – including a concert by Rufus Wainwright – far surpassed anyone’s expectations.
 More than 250 alumni/ae, students, faculty, staff, spouses, allies, friends, and family attended.
 We’re expecting an even bigger turnout for our second reunion.
 Allies are welcome!

-The 2013 reunion is scheduled to coincide with Yale's hosting of the third IvyQ Conference of LGBT Ivy League student leaders who will be meeting to develop a broad-based LGBT student community and share their experiences from the various campuses in workshops, panels, and discussions.
+The 2013 reunion --originally scheduled to coincide with Yale's hosting of the third IvyQ Conference of LGBT Ivy League student leaders-- has now been rescheduled for the weekend of September 20 - 22.

 This reunion is made possible by the generous support of individual and corporate sponsors.
 For information about levels and benefits, please download our sponsorship packet.